ExtendType/ExtendType/README.md

-extendtype
+ExtendType
 ==========

-A master solution of all extended projects
+A master solution of all ExtendType projects